adventures-things-to-do-in-bhutan

 blog-images

-Bhutan takes its traditional arts seriously – like, 13-years-of-training seriously.
+Bhutan takes its traditional arts seriously – like, 13 years of training seriously.
 At the National Institute for Zorig Chusum in Thimphu, you can watch students learning everything from wood carving to thangka painting and statue making.

 What blew us away was seeing teenagers with the patience of saints working on intricate paintings using traditional techniques their ancestors used centuries ago.
 One student showed us how he makes his own pigments from minerals and plants.
 Another demonstrated how he applies gold leaf to Buddha figures – a process so delicate that he barely seemed to breathe while doing it.